DancingRat/testing123/php.md

 ```
 7. to prevent the "The zip extension and unzip/7z commands are both missing" error; go to php.ini and uncomment the ";extension=zip"(basically just delete the semi-colon)

+## XAMPP setup
+1. go to https://www.apachefriends.org/ , and download window ver.
+2. keep pressing Next and download
+3. then start Apache and Mysql server, then search localhost:80 on web to check

 ## Composer setup
 1. go to https://getcomposer.org/ and click download
 2. click "Composer-Setup.exe" from Window Installer; then open the .exe and click "Install for all users"